-Employment Discrimination Based On Religion
+Employment Discrimination Based On Religion in harris county

 In recent years, religious discrimination has become one of the fastest-growing categories of workplace discrimination.
 Title VII of the 1964 Civil Rights Act and the Religious Freedom Restoration Act prohibit these and other types of religious discrimination:

 - Employment decisions based on religion — Discrimination in hiring, promotion, discipline and termination

 - Harassment and hostile work environment — Tolerance of harassing language and behavior of a religious nature by management